 She united in marriage to Parker Minor and he preceded her in death February 28, 2001.

 Virginia is survived by one daughter and son-in-law: Cathy and John Bowen of Campbellsville; three step-children: Donnie Minor and wife, Pat of Glasgow, Jackie Minor and wife, Betty of London and Tim Minor of Austin, Texas; three grandchildren: Josh Farmer, Melissa Brundage and husband, Kris and Eric Bowen and wife, Jennifer of Bardstown; seven great-grandchildren: Brianna Farmer, Brayden Greenwell, Chance Bowen, Gavin Farmer, Zoe Farmer, Kristian Brundage and Presley Brundage; special friend, Bill Sluder of Campbellsville; several nieces and nephews and many other relatives and friends.

 She was preceded in death by four brothers and three sisters: Houston Clark, Jess Clark, Bob Clark, Pete Clark, Mabel Clark Keltner, Ruth Patton and Margaret Roberts.

 VISITATION: 5:00 – 8:00 P.M., Tuesday, April 13, 2021 at Parrott & Ramsey Funeral Home

 FUNERAL SERVICE: 1:00 P.M., Wednesday, April 14, 2021 at Parrott & Ramsey Funeral Home in Campbellsville by Rev. David Young

 BURIAL: Brookside Cemetery

-EXPRESSIONS OF SYMPATHY REQUESTED TO BE DONATIONS TO THE FUNERAL EXPENSES AND MAY BE MADE AT PARROTT & RAMSEY FUNERAL HOME
+EXPRESSIONS OF SYMPATHY ARE REQUESTED TO BE DONATIONS TO THE PARKINSON DISEASE FOUNDATION AND MAY BE MADE AT PARROTT & RAMSEY FUNERAL HOME